earthstar-project/earthstar-docs/docs/reference/earthstar-specification.md

 Extra fields are FORBIDDEN.

-All string fields MUST BE limited to printable ASCII characters except for `content`, which is utf-8, or they can be null if specified above.
+All string fields MUST BE limited to `PRINTABLE_ASCII` characters except for `content`, which is utf-8, or they can be null if specified above.  `PRINTABLE_ASCII` is defined earlier, and notably does not contain newline or tab characters, which are reserved for use in the serialization format we use for hashing and signing.

 All number fields MUST BE integers, and cannot be NaN or Infinity, but they can be null if specified above.

 The order of fields is unspecified except for hashing and signing purposes (see section below).
-For consistency, the recommended canonical order is alphabetical by field name.
+For consistency, the recommended canonical order is lexicographic by field name.

 ### Document Validity

-A document MUST be valid in order to be ingested into storage, either from a local write or a sync.
+A document MUST be **valid** in order to be ingested into storage, either from a local write or a sync.

-Invalid documents MUST be individually ignored during a sync, and the sync MUST NOT be halted just because an invalid document was encountered.
+Invalid documents MUST be individually ignored when peers are syncing, and the sync MUST NOT be halted just because an invalid document was encountered.
 Continue syncing in case there are more valid documents.

 Documents can be temporarily invalid depending on their timestamp and the current wall clock.
 Next time a sync occurs, maybe some of the invalid documents will have become valid by that time.

-To be valid a document MUST pass ALL these rules, which are described in more detail in the following sections:
+To be **valid** a document MUST pass ALL these rules, which are described in more detail in the following sections:

 * `author` is a valid author address string
 * `content` is a string holding utf-8 data
-* `contentHash` is the sha256 hash of the `content`, encoded as base32
+* `contentHash` is the sha256 hash of the `content`, encoded as base32 with a leading `b`, for a total length of 53 characters.
 * `timestamp` is an integer between 10^13 and 2^53-2, inclusive
 * `deleteAfter` is null, or is a timestamp integer in the same range as `timestamp`
 * `format` is a string of printable ASCII characters
 * `path` is a valid path string
-* `signature` is a 104-character base32 string
+* `signature` is a base32 string with a leading `b`.
+For the `es.4` format it must be 104 characters long including the `b`.
 * `workspace` is a valid workspace address string which matches the local workspace we are intending to write the document to
 * No extra fields
 * No missing fields